codekitchen/dinghy/README.md

 1. With vanilla boot2docker VMs on OS X, the clock will get out of synch if your computer sleeps with the VM running.
-Dinghy attempts to solve this issue by forcing an NTP sync every half hour, or when your computer wakes up.
+Dinghy attempts to solve this issue by forcing a periodic NTP sync.

+1. Our end goal is to make it as easy to develop with Docker on OS X as it is to develop with [pow.cx](http://pow.cx).

 ## DNS